-The SAP Gateway carries out RFC services within the SAP world, which are based on TCP/IP.
+The Gateway carries out RFC services within the SAP world, which are based on TCP/IP.
 These services enable SAP Systems and external programs to communicate with one another.

 RFC services can be used either in the ABAP program or for the external programs using the interfaces.
 RFC can be used between processes of an instance or a system, or between systems.